rebelwarrior/numenera/README.md

 8. Bulma requires some fiddling to look good on mobile for markdown files.
 [Spacing Helpers](https://bulma.io/documentation/helpers/spacing-helpers/)
 9. Found a better way to use a dev config using the gem `yaml_extend`
 10. Doesn't seem like you can do Markdown links at the bottom with Jekyll.
+11. How do I get that chevron on the dropdowns again?
+With `navbar-link`.

 Exploring:
 Bulma's spacing helpers: pretty cool